 In place of heavy attacks, the player has various shinobi tools at their disposal.
 These are fitted onto the signature prosthetic arm.
 A maximum of three shinobi tools can be equipped at a time, though they can easily be switched at any point in the pause menu.
 Nearly all of the shinobi tools are hidden away from the beaten path, so if you’re not keen on exploration, you could miss many of them entirely.

 Now, all shinobi tools, all ninjutsu techniques, and several combat arts require the use of a varying number of spirit emblems.
 These can be acquired from fallen enemies, found floating in the environment, or they can be bought rather cheaply at any bonfire – ahem, sculptor’s idol.
-In any case, hoarding these isn’t a problem, but since you can only have a limited number of them with you, it means that some strategy is required when it comes to using abilities which consume them.
+In any case, hoarding these isn’t a problem, but since you can only have a limited number of them with you, it means that some strategy is required when it comes to using abilities that consume them.

 The XP/currency system has been revamped, too.
 Where before we had souls and blood echoes filling the role of both, XP points and currency are separate in Sekiro.
 By killing enemies, the player accumulates XP which grants them skill points that can then be spent on various skills across several skill trees.
-Just the same, killing enemies yields Sen i.e. coins which can be spent either on various items sold by many merchants or on the aforementioned spirit emblems, which can be bought at any idol.
+Just the same, killing enemies yields Sen i.e. coins that can be spent either on various items sold by many merchants or on the aforementioned spirit emblems, which can be bought at any idol.